firework-launcher/esp32-node/protocol.md

 ## Example

-`0x82` 1 `0x7f` 2 `0x80`
+`0x82` 1 `0x7f` 2 `0x80`\n

 This code starts with the command to launch a firework.
 It then passes a list of 2 values, 1 and 2.
 It then terminates the list by using the 0x80 character.
+This would launch fireworks 1 and 2.